 Every donated unit of blood undergoes a rigorous series of tests to determine any possible presence of HIV, hepatitis, syphilis and other blood-borne disease.
 None of these tests, however, are 100 percent accurate, and they can produce faulty results.
 For instance, despite current restrictions and testing of approximately 12 million units donated each year, 10 HIV-infected units have slipped through.
 To ensure the safety of blood and other tissues for donation, the FDA uses scientific data to automatically defer certain populations.
 Because gay and bisexual men have higher incidence of disease, they are eliminated from the donor pool immediately.

-Human Rights Campaign believes that the current policy does not treat persons with like risks in a similar way.
+Human Rights Campaign believes that the updated policy, like its precursors, does not treat persons with like risks in a similar way.
 It also believes that donors are deferred based on their membership in a group — in this case, all men who have sex with men — rather than engagement in risky behavior, such as unprotected sex.
-For example, a man who has had protected oral sex with another man once in the past year is currently barred from donating blood.
+For example, a man who has had protected oral sex with another man once in the 3 months currently barred from donating blood.
 Yet a woman who has had unprotected sex with multiple partners over the same time frame with no knowledge of their personal histories remains in the donor pool.

 HRC believes that the integrity and safety of the blood supply in this country should be preserved, strengthened and maintained.
-Any change or alteration in the regulations governing donor suitability must be based in sound science.
+Any change or alteration in the regulations governing donor suitability must be based in science.
 The federal government must invest in new research to study risk behavior.
-It also must consider revising the donor questionnaires so that they focus on more refined and specific behavioral criteria, like recent sexual histories that include unprotected sex or significant numbers of sexual partners over the previous year.
+HRC has strongly encouraged FDA to revise the donor questionnaire based on an individual risk assessment of sexual behaviors upon which all donors are evaluated equally, without regard to sexual orientation or gender identity.